 Environmental Archaeology Lab Member Involvement

 John M. Marston began his involvement with the Gordion Archaeological Project while completing his dissertation at UCLA, and continues to direct archaeobotanical research at the site.
-Ancient macrobotanical material from Gordion has contributed to students’ research, some of which has been fund through Boston University’s Undergraduate Research Opportunity Program (UROP).
+Ancient macrobotanical material from Gordion has contributed to students’ research, some of which has been funded through Boston University’s Undergraduate Research Opportunity Program (UROP).
 Through working at Gordion, student researchers have been exposed to a broad array of botanical material and gain identification and analytical skills.
 Alex Dorr and Peter Kováčik are NSF-funded trainees on the current isotope analysis project, leading efforts to recover carbon and nitrogen isotopes from carbonized wheat and barley grains.

 Marston, John M. Modeling resilience and sustainability in ancient agricultural systems.
 Journal of Ethnobiology 35:585-605.